freistil/statusblog/_posts/2012-09-12-mail-storage.md

 * [2012-09-13 23:46 UTC] Because the synchronization process takes longer than anticipated, we need to extend the downtime.
 ETA: 01:00 UTC.
 * [2012-09-14 01:54 UTC] The synchronization process has finished successfully and mail services are activated again.
 * [2012-09-14 01:58 UTC] Some reconnecting IMAP clients report that already expunged emails had reappeared.
 A quick analysis shows that emails that were removed on the old storage during synchronization were not removed on the new storage.

-*We will add more details here as soon as possible.*